Teleport Authentication with Microsoft Entra ID (formerly Azure AD) | Teleport

 Before you get started, you’ll need:

-- A Microsoft Entra ID admin account with access to creating non-gallery applications (P2 License).
+- An Entra ID admin account with access to creating non-gallery applications (P2 License).

 - To register one or more users in the directory.